IVRL/Cluster/RunAI/README.md

   RunAI [Asking for access](https://icitdocs.epfl.ch/display/clusterdocs/Getting+Started+with+RunAI+SAML).
 Choose Nicoletta Isaac
  (Assistant) Or Sabine Süsstrunk (Head of the unit) as the approver.
 * Connect to <https://app.run.ai>.
 Use "Login with SSO" and make sure you can login (use "EPFL" as the workspace name).
-* Download the config file: <https://icitdocs.epfl.ch/download/attachments/23986177/sample_runai_kubectl_config?version=2&modificationDate=1693998652000&api=v2> and place it in `~/.kube/` (which you have to mkdir yourself).
-  If the download link changes, it is likely to be listed [here](https://icitdocs.epfl.ch/display/clusterdocs/Getting+Started+with+RunAI+SAML).
-You need to be connected to EPFL network to download this file.
+* Get the config file: <[https://icitdocs.epfl.ch/download/attachments/23986177/sample_runai_kubectl_config?version=2&modificationDate=1693998652000&api=v2](https://inside.epfl.ch/ic-it-docs/ic-cluster/ic-cluster-services/ic-cluster-containers-as-a-service-caas/getting-started-with-runai/)> and place it in `~/.kube/` (which you have to mkdir yourself).
+In case you have problems with the config file later, ask your supervisor to send you the config file.
+Copying the text and create a config file sometimes does not work.
+You might need to be connected to EPFL network to be able to see this page.
 * In a console, to login to RunAI, run: `runai login`
 * In a console, configure your default project with: `runai config project ivrl-{Your gaspar username}`
 * Test if you see your running jobs `runai list jobs`